DMIT-2015/dmit2015-1241-a01-workbook-swu/README.md

 # DMIT2015 Fall 2024 Term Workbook Repository

-## your name here
+## Sam Wu

-## your Github Account id
+## swunait

-This repository for your classroom demonstrations and practice.
+This workbook will be used to save classroom demonstrations.
-Assignment work submitted within this repository will NOT be evaluated.
+There will be nothing in the repository that is for evaluation marks.